 With over 40 different styles to choose from (that’s right), there’s a style for absolutely everybody.
 Full leather exterior and a rubber sole provide you with the comfort and durability you need to work all day, and play immediately after.
-You don’t have time to switch into sneakers between the job site and the bar, and with Timberland on your feet, you won’t have to.
+You don’t have time to switch into sneakers between the job site and the bar, and with Timberland 6” Boots on your feet, you won’t have to.
 Platform and heel measurements are specifically designed to create a supportive arch, so those with arthritis will greatly benefit.
 Be sure to also check out our list of the best Keen shoes for more great items like this.

 Heavy on the waterproofing and even heavier on the appeal, Hi-Tec comes in swinging again with waterproof hiking boots that stand the test of time.
 Users have had a pair of Altitude IV’s for years before you could even see any wear and tear.
 Your brass hardware is completely rust-proof; if you end up trudging through the water more often than not, you’ll still be in the safe zone to ensure your boots never see a spot of rust.
 Garner traction and stick out the roughest parts of your day with Hi-Tec.